 At Ellwood, we aim for all children, including those with Special Educational Needs, to reach their full potential.
-With regard to the SEN Code of Practice, we have two SENDCos (Special Educational Needs co-ordinator), Mrs H Woodhouse (KS2) and Miss C Peart (KS1) and SEN Teaching Assistants.
+With regard to the SEN Code of Practice, we have a SENDCo (Special Educational Needs co-ordinator), Mrs H Woodhouse and SEN Teaching Assistants.
 All teachers in school are teachers of SEND pupils and take ownership and responsibility of the pupils' targets, needs and achievements.